jacobkap/crimebythenumbers/docs/index.md

 ## Where to find data included in this book

 To download the data used in this book please see [here](https://github.com/jacobkap/r4crimz/tree/master/data).
 Each of the files that are used in this book are available to download here.
-At the top of every chapter that uses one of these files I'll say exactly which file you need to download.
+At the top of every chapter that uses one of these files I'll say exactly which files you need to download.
 The best way to use this book is to follow along by downloading the data and running the code that I include in each chapter.

 ## Where to find code included in this book